Nested Hilbert schemes on surfaces: Virtual fundamental class: Punctual nested Hilbert schemes

 \end{cor}

-\begin{proof} By Corollary \ref{cor:znzp} we know that the LHS of the corollary is a universal polynomial $P_1$ in $M^2, M\cdot K_S, K_S^2, c_2(S)$.
+\begin{proof} By Corollary \ref{univpoly} we know that the LHS of the statement above i.e. is a universal polynomial $P_1$ in $M^2, M\cdot K_S, K_S^2, c_2(S)$.
 On the other hand, using Grothendieck-Riemann-Roch formula and the induction scheme of Ellingsrud, G\"{o}ttsche, and Lehn (see \cite[Sections 3, 4]{EGL99} and \cite[Section 3]{CO12}), we can express the RHS of the corollary in terms of a universal polynomial $P_2$ in $M^2, M\cdot K_S, K_S^2, c_2(S)$.
-But since the equality in the corollary holds for any $(S,M)$ in which $S$ is toric, we conclude that $P_1=P_2$, and the result follows.
+But since the equality in the corollary holds for any $(S,M)$ in which $S$ is toric (by Proposition \ref{nestprodfano}), we conclude that $P_1=P_2$, and the result follows.

 \end{proof}